 It may not sound like a revolutionary idea, but shopping savvy can make a huge difference in your monthly outgoings.
 Start by planning meals and making shopping lists – this will help to prevent impulse buys and unnecessary spending.

-It’s also always worth checking if there are any vouchers or discount codes available before making any purchase, be it groceries, clothing, or appliances.
-Many stores now have loyalty schemes or promotional offers, so take advantage and watch the savings mount up.
+It’s also always worth checking online if there are any vouchers, deals, discount codes or money saving offers available before you make any purchase, be it tech, clothing, days out or appliances.
+Plus, many physical stores now have loyalty schemes or promotional offers, so take advantage of collecting points or stamps via loyalty cards and watch the savings mount up.

 Switch and Save